Powering a Connected Local Economy

-We believe our best hope for a creating real and lasting prosperity is a bottom-up reclaiming of our economies and communities.
+We believe our best hope for creating real and lasting prosperity is a bottom-up reclaiming of our economies and communities.
 Join the hundreds of other local businesses, entrepreneurs, farmers, investors, and citizens who are committed to buying, producing, and investing locally.

 Together, we're building a resilient, vibrant, and inclusive local economy.

 An initiative to grow and support our urban manufacturing and producer economy, supporting hundreds of local makers of everything from beer to belts to beds.

 OTHER GOOD STUFF